leap-project/leap/README.md

 ```

 #### Cloning LEAP
 The next step is to clone the LEAP repository in your computer.
-You can do this by navigating to the directory where you want to install LEAP and running `git clone https://github.com/bestchai/leap.git`in the terminal.
+You can do this by navigating to your GOPATH and running `git clone https://github.com/bestchai/leap.git`in the terminal.

 #### Go packages
 We need to install the packages used by our Go programs.
 To install the packages, run the following commands in your terminal: